 State economic development officials on hand for Be Pro Be Proud Draft Day in Jonesboro

 When Gov. Asa Hutchinson was growing up on a farm in Northwest Arkansas, his father had to work a manufacturing job in Tulsa, Okla.
-Each week, he’d leave on a Monday morning and return Friday night to make sure his family could keep their farm.
+Each week, he would leave on a Monday morning and return Friday night to make sure his family could keep their farm.

 His hope as governor has been to create high-paying jobs that allow for families to live and work in the towns and cities they prefer.
 Hutchinson was the keynote speaker Tuesday (March 15) during the launch of Be Pro Be Proud Draft Day on the Jonesboro High School campus.

 The aim of the program is to pair high school seniors with potential employers in the skilled trade market.
 Students from about 25 area high schools attended, along with 30 businesses.

 The governor noted that the state’s unemployment rate is 3.2% and businesses are in desperate need of skilled employees.
 There’s never been a time in the history of the state that workers were needed more, he added.

 “You are in demand.
 We need more workers,” he said.

 One Jonesboro area employer, Hytrol, has added an enormous number of employees during the last several years.
 The company makes conveyor systems and nearly every product that is bought in the U.S. has been moved at some point on a conveyor system, Hytrol President David Peacock said.

 His company has about 1,700 employees at its Jonesboro and Fort Smith facilities and that number has ballooned by 700 or so during the last half-decade.
 Currently, the company is understaffed by about 100, and in the coming years Peacock said he expects Hytrol to need at least 2,000 total employees to maintain its operations in Arkansas.

 When the company learned about the Be Pro Be Proud Draft Day, it was happy to join, he said.